-In addition, a follow-up evaluation was initiated in FY 2022 to review and identify additional or new potential off-Base source areas that could impact soil and/or groundwater on-Base and a report is planned to summarize the results in FY 2022.
+In addition, a follow-up evaluation was conducted in FY 2023 to review and identify additional or new potential off-Base source areas that could impact soil and/or groundwater on-Base.
+No evidence of potential impacts to on-Base soil and/or groundwater were identified (CH2M, 2023).

-9.1.1 AOPC 9-Lejeune Boulevard and Camp Knox Road
+8.1.1 Area Of Potential Concern 9-Lejeune Boulevard and Camp Knox Road

-AOPC 9 is located near the intersection of North Carolina Highway 24 and Bell Fork Road (Figure 9-1).
+AOPC 9 is located near the intersection of North Carolina Highway 24 and Bell Fork Road (Figure 8-1).
 Groundwater sampling for VOCs, SVOCs, and lead was conducted.
 MTBE, a gasoline additive commonly associated with petroleum releases, was detected at concentrations above the NCGWQS in deep groundwater.
-Potential off-Base sources include the former Chico's Tires leaking underground storage tank (LUST) site, FastFare 557 UST site, and Ronnie Henderson UST site.
+Potential off-Base sources include the former Chico's Tires LUST site, FastFare 557 UST site, and Ronnie Henderson UST site.
 All of these sites are located directly across the North Carolina Highway 24/Lejeune Boulevard right-of-way, approximately 100 feet north of the Base boundary.
 NCDEQ issued NFA for the former Chico's Tires and Lejeune Exxon/Handy Mart 52 LUST sites, and there are no known releases associated with the FastFare 557 or Ronnie Henderson UST sites.
 Due to MILCON activities, several AOPC 9 groundwater monitoring wells were abandoned or destroyed, two of which were reinstalled in FY 2015.
 LTM was initiated in FY 2015 and is ongoing to monitor changes in MTBE concentrations in groundwater.
 In the 2016 report (CH2M, 2016), it was recommended that three additional samples be collected during different seasons on an annual basis from one monitoring well to evaluate potential seasonal variability of MTBE concentrations.
 The April 2018 MTBE concentration slightly increased compared to the February 2016 and July 2017 results to above the NCGWQS, but overall has decreased compared to the March 2015 result.
 The MTBE concentration remains lower than those observed in March 2015 (CH2M, 2019).
 Periodic groundwater monitoring is planned to evaluate trends.

-Figure 9-1.
+Figure 8-1.
 AOPC 9

-9.1.2 AOPC 10-Lejeune Boulevard and Tarawa Boulevard
+8.1.2 Area Of Potential Concern 10-Lejeune Boulevard and Tarawa Boulevard

-AOPC 10 is located at the intersection of North Carolina Highway 24 and Tarawa Boulevard (Figure 9-2).
+AOPC 10 is located at the intersection of North Carolina Highway 24 and Tarawa Boulevard (Figure 8-2).
 Groundwater sampling for VOCs, SVOCs, and lead was conducted.
 Petroleum-related compounds and CVOCs were identified in shallow and deep groundwater.
 Potential off-Base sources include petroleum contamination associated with the Silance Service Station LUST release and an unknown source of CVOCs.
 The Silance Service Station is classified as a low-risk site according to the NCDEQ UST Section and is part of the UST groundwater monitoring program.
 There are also active gasoline stations and former dry cleaning facilities located on the northern side of North Carolina Highway 24.
 The former dry cleaner is being investigated by NCDEQ under CERCLA as a potential source of VOC contamination in groundwater.
 LTM was initiated in FY 2014 and is ongoing to monitor changes in petroleum hydrocarbon and CVOC concentrations in groundwater.
 In the 2017 report (CH2M, 2018), it was recommended that the annual groundwater monitoring rotate dates of sample collection through spring and fall to evaluate seasonal variability in COC concentrations.